Robaina/MetaTag/README.md

 git pull --rebase origin main
 ```

-or if accesing git within Visual Studio Code, one can also run the command by clicking on the Source Control options (three dots) within the Git tab and cliking on Pull/Push / Pull (Rebase).
+or if accesing git within Visual Studio Code, one can also run the command by clicking on the Source Control options (three dots) within the Git tab and cliking on Branch / Rebase branch.
 All of this making sure you have selected your branch first.

 __IMPORTANT NOTES__: